michiguel/Gaviota-Tablebases/readme.txt

 Gaviota Tablebases Probing Code v0.1
 Copyright (c) 2010 Miguel A. Ballicora

-This software is the code needed to probe the Gaviota Endgame Tablebases.
+This software provides the code needed to probe the Gaviota Endgame Tablebases.
-It is supposed to be portable and could be called from programs running in Linux and Windows.
-It is possible that also works in other OS but it has not been tested.
+It is designed to be portable to be called from programs running in Linux and Windows.
+Most likely it will work in other OS but it has not been tested.
+This is a beta version and it is not guaranteed that the interface will not changed.
+At least until version 1.0 is released.
+This software is under the X11 ("MIT") license (see below).

 A very small set of tablebase files is included in this distribution for testing purposes (only 3 pieces).
-They are compressed with three different schemes.
+They are compressed with four different compression schemes.
 For a more complete set, please download Gaviota from http://sites.google.com/site/gaviotachessengine/ and generate the 4 and 5 piece tablebases.
-Instructions are in the website.
+Instructions how to generate them and compressed them are in the website.

 "tbprobe" is distributed here as an example of how to probe the TBs.
-The interface is relatively low level to make sure that performance won't suffer.
+The interface is relatively "low level" to make sure that performance won't suffer.
 Hopefully, the small program tbprobe is self explanatory.
+A more complete documentation may be released in the future.
 In the future I planned to support an interface with a FEN notation too.

 To include this code in any engine or GUI, the following files should be